dessa-oss/DeepFake-Detection/README.md

 ![parallel coordinates plot](/images/parcoords.gif)

+Read the technical deep dive: https://www.dessa.com/post/deepfake-detection-that-actually-works

 # Visual DeepFake Detection

-In our recent [article](add link), we make the following contributions:
+In our recent [article](https://www.dessa.com/post/deepfake-detection-that-actually-works), we make the following contributions:
 * We show that the model proposed in current state of the art in video manipulation (FaceForensics++) does not generalize to real-life videos randomly collected from Youtube.